 - Add tomatoes, onions, cucumber, jalapeno, and cilantro.

 - Season with salt to taste.
-Gently stir to combine.
+Stir to combine.

 - Refrigerate for about 10 to 15 minutes to allow flavors to meld.